↑

 How to Make White Bean Soup

-For the best results, you’ll need to soak your beans.
+• For faster cooking and softer bean texture, soak your beans.
 Rinse the beans, then place them in a mixing bowl or pot.
 Add enough water so the beans are fully covered with about 2 inches of water above them.
 Then, stir in a little bit of salt.

-Cover the soaking beans, then allow them to sit in the refrigerator for 8-12 hours.
-Strain them.
+• Cover the soaking beans, then allow them to sit in the refrigerator for 8-12 hours.
+Strain them when ready to cook.

-Time for the bacon!
-Cook the bacon in oil until it’s fully cooked and the fat is rendered.
-Remove the bits of bacon with a slotted spoon, and leave all that rendered fat right there in the pot.
+• In a Dutch oven, cook bacon with a little oil until it’s fully cooked and the fat is rendered.
+Remove bacon with a slotted spoon, and leave bacon fat in the pot.
+Set bacon aside for serving.

-Add the leafy Swiss chard, diced tomatoes, and parmesan rind.
+• Add the Swiss chard, diced tomatoes, and parmesan rind.
 Stir everything to fully incorporate.

 Fully cooked soup is in a pot.